Employee and Student Assistance Programs

 Additional Assistance for Students

-Any student seeking assistance and/or resources for drug and alcohol use may contact an LSCS Counselor.
-LSCS counselors are master’s level counseling professionals trained to assist students in meeting their personal goals.
+Any student seeking assistance and/or resources for drug and alcohol use may contact an LSC Counselor.
+LSC counselors are masterís level counseling professionals trained to assist students in meeting their personal goals.
 Several counselors are certified specifically for drug and alcohol abuse.
-LSCS counselors can identify the personal problems and concerns of students and if necessary, may refer students to outside agencies for treatment and intervention.
-To assist in this mission, LSCS counselors maintain current community resource information on area counseling, treatment and rehabilitation programs.
+LSC counselors can identify the personal problems and concerns of students and if necessary, may refer students to outside agencies for treatment and intervention.
+To assist in this mission, LSC counselors maintain current community resource information on area counseling, treatment and rehabilitation programs.

 Additional Assistance for Employees

-LSCS offers an Employee Assistance Program (EAP).
-The EAP is a confidential counseling service provided to employees and benefits-eligible dependents for personal and work concerns which may be interfering with work performance and/or quality of life.
+LSC offers an Employee Assistance Program (EAP).
+The EAP is a confidential counseling service provided to all part-time and full-time employees and benefits-eligible dependents for personal and work concerns which may be interfering with work performance and/or quality of life.
 The EAP serves as an excellent resource for addressing difficult employee relations issues such as substance and alcohol abuse and workplace conflicts.
 Additionally, the EAP provides training opportunities for employees and supervisors.

 Health insurance coverage is available for treatment of alcohol and drug abuse.
 Employees should contact their individual health plan representative for information about insurance coverage.